apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication-Bypass.md

 ## Bypass via REST

-Multifactor authenticatio bypass may be determined using a REST API of your own design.
-Endpoints must be designed to accept/process `application/json` via `GET` requests.
+Multifactor authentication bypass may be determined using a REST API of your own design.
+Endpoints must be designed to accept/process `application/json` via
+`GET` requests.
 A returned status code `202` meaning `ACCEPTED` indicates that multifactor authentication for the requested provider should proceed.
 Otherwise multifactor authentication for this provider should be skipped and bypassed.

 The following parameters are passed: